space-sh/space/doc/space.md

   * `-p` var=value:
         Preprocess variable to set before preprocessing.
         Use one -p for each variable.

-  * `-c` value:
-        Set the CMD environment variable just before running the cmd.
-        Overwrites the CMD variable set in YAML.
-        Could be used together with -m to run a Bash function in the module, or to use the environment of a target but swap out the CMD being run.

   * `-v` level:
         Set verbosity level: 0 = off, 1 = error, 2 = warning, 3 = info, 4 = debug.